skyvers/skyve-dev-guide/chapters/exception-handling.md

 document.xml to ensure the requiredness is handled pervasively within the application tier.

-Where attributes are declared with property required=”true”, Skyve will automatically display associated user interface controls with bold labels.
+Where attributes are declared with property required="true", Skyve will automatically display associated user interface controls with bold labels.